oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - A WDT model for Work Manager Min and Max Threads Constraints, plus the same data source as the Update 1 use case
    - Kubernetes Secrets:
      - Same as the Update 1 and Update 3 use case, except:
-     - An updated data source secret with a new password and an increased maximum pool capacity.
+     - An updated data source secret with a new password and an increased maximum pool capacity
    - A Domain, same as Update 1 or Update 3 use case, plus:
      - `spec.configuration.model.onlineUpdate` set to `enabled: true`